Kiwi water bike company seeking to raise $10 million swamped at CES in Las Vegas

-Hydrofoil electric bike company Manta5 is looking to raise $10 million in capital to fund the manufacture of its bikes designed to be rode on water.
+Hydrofoil electric bike company Manta5 is looking to raise $10 million in capital to fund the manufacture of its bikes designed to be ridden on water.

 The Hamilton-based company founded by Guy Howard-Willis, the founder of retail chain Torpedo7 and 1Day.co.nz now owned by the Warehouse Group, founded the company about eight years ago following the sale of the outdoor equipment retailer.